Lightnet/craftgd/README.md

    * [x] Prototype Offline Test (wip)
    * [x] Vehicle Test Areas (wip)
    * [x] Ladder (wip)

-# Server Headless:
-	Host and Headless server are both easy and hard.
-Required some setup permission to for hosting, players voting.
-As well game modes types.

-	Still required admin login to able to kick player or ban them.

-## Design plans:
-	* One area need for is handling the multiple servers connecting to each other for multiple hub network.
-	*

 # Add ons:
  * panku_console